 They are bored and frustrated; say negative things about the work, the company, and its leadership; tend to blame others for their failures; and rather than quit, tend to stay on and, consciously or unconsciously, sabotage things.
 They are often the most vocal and negatively contagious group within the organization.
 They can be cancerous and toxic.
 Many leaders discount this group because of their small numbers.
 Yet having even one of these individuals on a team can have a significant negative impact.
 On the other hand, because these individuals tend to be quite vocal about their dissatisfaction and disengagement, management teams often spend a great deal of unproductive time addressing their demands.

 People tend to move in and out of these four categories of engagement depending on the environment, incentives, and where they are in their careers and lives.
 It’s a complex, fluid model that more closely resembles the makeup of a team or organization than the alarming (and inaccurate) statistics being thrown out as scare tactics.
 It also means that any claim that 85 percent of your employees are job hunting is a myth.
 Our research shows that, in fact, even during the recent employment challenges across the world, less than 11 percent of employees were actively seeking new employment.

 Why?
 A tough global economy over the past decade may be a factor, but more important is the reality that under-engagement does not mean destructive disengagement.
 Jobs evolve.
 Opportunities change.
 People advance.

 So is there cause for engagement concern?
 Our answer is a clear “yes!”
 But, is the sky falling?
 To claim that 85% of the workforce “could simply care less” doesn’t make sense.
 If that were the case, you would have been out of business a long time ago.

-This blog is taken from our recently released book, ENGAGEMENT MAGIC®: Five Keys to Unlock the Power of Employee Engagement, available online through Amazon.com or Barnes & Noble, or in major bookstores.
+This blog is taken from our recently released book, ENGAGEMENT MAGIC®: Five Keys for Engaging People, Leaders, and Organizations , available online through Amazon.com or Barnes & Noble, or in major bookstores.